iamlynnmckay/poetry/_pages/2019/Manhattan.md

 Animal. \
 \
 Roller skater gentlemen join taxis in the dance, \
-The traffic light chioreographer drowned screaming \
+The traffic light choreographer drowned screaming \
 By jay walk and ignore. \
 \
 I do not feel, \